A complete match management platform for youth cricket coaches

 Overs counts legal deliveries only (wides and no-balls don't count).
 Runs conceded includes all runs from bowled balls.
 Team ER (economy rate) is runs ÷ completed overs.

-Tap the bowler's name button at the top of the tab to select them
+Tap the bowler's name button at the top of the tab to select them — their card and selector button turn ● scoring lavender

 Select the delivery length: GD Good length OP Overpitch FT Full toss SH Short